smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 #### Configuration

 Measurement name is by default `request_rate`.
 You can configure which requests to report with `requestsToReport` which is a list of statement type - consistency level pairs.
-By default if you do not specify anything ALL requests are counted without separation per statement type and consistency levels.
+By default if you do not specify anything `*:*` will be used which counts all requests ignoring separation per statement type and consistency levels.
+You can configure only specific statement type ignoring consistency level with `SELECT:*` or you can opt to track all statament types of specific consistency level with `*:ONE`.
 For precise measurements use a default reporting period of 1 second.
 If higher reporting period is used reported value represents average requests/second for the reporting period.

 ```
 - module: io.smartcat.cassandra.diagnostics.module.requestrate.RequestRateModule